Pro-Coded-Public/Pro.NBench.xUnit/README.md

 Breakpoints in the NBench benchmarks are fully supported for debugging.

-**Please note, it is important that for benchhmarking purposes, that thee Tests are run in Release configuration, to allow compiler optimisations to be applied.**
+**Please note, it is important that for accurate benchhmarking purposes, that the Tests are run in Release configuration, to allow compiler optimisations to be applied.**

 When executed using ReSharper, the Tests are displayed, with the result of NBench Assertions, and any Measurements reported by each Test.